Ghoul Keep and the Ghoul Lands (2012)

 The Gazetteer ends with what is arguably the most useful part of any Gazetteer; New items and monsters!
 I like the inclusion of chariots to give it that antiquities feel and the rules are so simple using chariots actually becomes feasible (driving over people with a chariot is pretty strong but the chariot has limited durability) and the inclusion of those wheel sickle blades is fucking awesome but why is its price listed as 500+ gp?
 Fuck you, give me a fixed figure.

 The magic item starts out pretty metal, with potions brewed from the rotting flesh of zombies or a potion of anti-magic shell brewed from wizard’s blood that must be poured in a circle around the caster to take effect.
 This entire section suddenly seems to recall what it is supposed to be about; Badass fucking necromancy from the land of evil.
 Eyes that must be crushed to view things remotely, wind-travelling chariots, enchanted elfskin gloves, pipes that attract ghouls , spinal column whips, masks of human skin…the list goes on and is metal as fuck.
 The armor and weapons section is a little weaker and the Tekla section is a huge cop-out by mentioning the limbs of the Ghoul King but neglecting to describe either them, Makaar’s Skull Throne or the Legendary Sword of Valen so fuck you Peter.
 Don’t tease us with that stuff and then cop-out on the statts for no reason.
-Overall, fucking cool.
+Overall, fucking great job though.

 The bestiary is alright.
 Spahn once again leads with a section of magical herbs, mushrooms and vines that are all necromantically themed and should provide pretty great flavor.
 The monster section is kind of ho hum.
 Lots of Ghouls with class levels or half-ghouls fill the bulk of the piece, but there are some alright entries; the Bonewraith is a hideous gestalt of dozens of slain soldiers and I like the low fantasy Skark Hound as the signature hunting animal of the dreaded Knights of the Cold Host.